scruffyfox/AsyncHttpClient/README.md

 In this version it allows a more flexible usage of posting files, http entities and GZIP handling.

-The library uses Apache's HttpRequest library.
+The library uses Square's OKHTTP library.

 It consists of 2 different classes, `AsyncHttpClient` and `SyncHttpClient`.
 Obviously by the name, `AsyncHttpClient` is for asynchronous requests which uses the `AsyncTask` paradigm, and `SyncHttpClient` is for synchronous requests which should be handled **by yourself in a thread outside of the UI thread**.